mrdolliver/mrdolliver/README.md

 ## Technical Writing
 **Description:** Each course came with a participate user guide to complment the ILT,VILT or Self-paced courses.
 In Addition several product course implmented hands on labs for learn by doing methodology.
 **Technologies Used:** MS Word/PDF
 **Highlights:** The participant user guides could be used to follow along with the presentation and make notes as well as future reference material.
-The hands on lab guides were written as step by step, so that if there were differnt levels of knowledge in the training evreyone could participate.
+The hands on lab guides were written as step by step, so that if there were different levels of knowledge in the training evreyone could participate.

 [Participant guide sample](link-to-project)